Financial Aid at MCC

 Program Completion Standard (Quantitative):

 All students receiving financial aid must complete at least two-thirds or 67% of all curriculum hours attempted at Mayland Community College including accepted transfer credits and developmental course credits, regardless of timeframe.
+Developmental credits are not counted in the program completion standard.
 The percentage is determined by taking the cumulative total of credit hours completed divided by the cumulative total of hours attempted.
 For example, a student who has completed 28 hours and attempted 56 hours has a completion rate of 50% (28 divided by 56).

 If a student’s percentage rate falls below 67%, the student is placed on Financial Aid Warning and will be notified by the Financial Aid Office.
 The student then has a warning period of enrollment, which is the next semester the student is enrolled at Mayland, to earn a 67% or more completion rate.
 The student is eligible for financial aid during this warning period of enrollment.
 If, at the end of the warning period, a cumulative 67% completion rate is not achieved, the student is placed in an unsatisfactory status and is no longer eligible for financial aid.
 The student may regain financial aid eligibility by reaching a cumulative 67% or more completion rate through self-pay or outside resources, or by completing a successful appeal (see Appeal Process).